 January 5, 2008—Delta Stunt Kite Carves Hot Summer Breeze

 There was just enough time, we decided, to give the delta stunt kite a fly before lunch.
-The day was hot, very hot by most standards, at around 39 degrees Centigrade.
+The day was hot, very hot by most standards, at around 39 degrees Celsius.
 That's over 100 on the old Fahrenheit scale.
 There was hardly any cloud cover either, so we slapped on some sunblock.

 Down at the reserve near the school, we set up the kite out on the grass, a fair distance from the surrounding trees.
 The breeze was in the 3 Bft range most of the time, as far as I could tell.
-We must get a wind meter soon...
+We must get a wind meter soon.

 The first few launches weren't successful, with the kite getting knocked out of the air by tree turbulence in most cases.
 Spins and stalls led to fairly gentle contacts with the ground.
-I have to admit to one actual crash, where the kite sped off sideways, at a height of only a meter or 2.
+I have to admit to one actual crash, where the kite sped off sideways at a height of only a meter or two.
 It took a dive, and my correction was too little, too late.
 It sat there on the ground, a forlorn twisted heap of nylon and fiberglass.
 Critically injured and fighting for life ... well actually, it didn't turn out so bad after all.
 Although most of the fiberglass-to-plastic connections had popped apart, no damage was done.
 There was a tiny hole in the sail, which might have been there before.

 Now for a few notes on the flying during that last flight.
 Line tension varied a lot, which was mainly due to thermal turbulence I think.
-We were flying high enough and far enough from the trees to be unaffected by their wake most of the time.
+We were now flying high enough and far enough from the trees to be unaffected by their wake most of the time.

 Whenever there was plenty of tension in the lines, I trotted off downwind to keep some distance from the trees.
 This drove my wife nuts, since she was trying to video the kite and kept losing it straight overhead.
 We did end up with some reasonable footage though.